 Modern spam filters offer a large variety of advanced spam-blocking features.
 However, their complexity also means that sometimes innocent senders get caught in the crossfire.
 It often happens due to ignorance regarding the way spam filters work.
 For example:

-You don’t pay attention to your content.
+- You don’t pay attention to your content.
 Advanced spam filters examine every segment of each incoming email.
 That includes a header, a subject line, and the body text.
 In their examination, they refer to the constantly updated list of spam triggers — words that spammers usually use in their message.
 Those triggers range from something obvious and predictable like “buy”, “SALE”, “FREE” to more discreet options such as numbers or overabundance of exclamation marks.
 In such situations, the Gmail spam filter can be too aggressive.

-How to improve your relationship with spam filters?
+How to improve your relationship with spam filters (eg. google spam filters)?

 Staying in the good graces of spam filters is not difficult.
 First of all, remember — they’re not the enemy.
 They do tons of work, every day, to ensure the safety of billions of mailboxes worldwide.
 If you get caught in their anti-spam measures but make your move at the early stage, you’re guaranteed to come out unscathed, saving your outreach campaigns and reputation.